 Federal Direct PLUS Loan

 This loan is available to parents of dependent undergraduate students.
-Applicants are subject to a governmental credit history review and may borrow up to the cost of education (budget costs minus any financial aid received) and must use the loan funds solely to pay for educationally related costs.
+Applicants are subject to a governmental credit history review and may borrow up to the cost of education (budget costs minus any financial aid received) and must use the loan funds solely to pay for educational related costs.
 The Direct PLUS loan is a fixed/variable rate loan based on disbursement dates.
 Interest rates will be revised annually.
 PLUS loans have a government origination fee deducted prior to loan disbursement.
-PLUS loan payments can be deferred for up to six months after the student graduates or drops below part-time enrollment.
+PLUS loan payments can be deferred for up to six months after the student graduates or drops below half-time enrollment.
 If a parent is ineligible for a PLUS loan, the dependent undergraduate student may be eligible to borrow an additional Direct Unsubsidized Stafford Loan.
 For further information concerning this program, contact the Financial Aid Office.

 Student Employment (Work-Study)